mattkrick/meatier/README.md

  - No donations necessary (but if you know of any jobs that'll let me move back to San Diego, let me know :wink:)

 ##Changelog
+- 0.10
+ - Use the redux devtools chrome extension
+ - Update just about all the deps
+ - Make deployments more configurable (deployment strategy coming soon)
 - 0.9
  - Upgraded to `redux-simple-router@2.0.3`
  - Now you can do cool things like time travel through routes!